osherjacobs/LabWork_Findings/vector_unc_dcomexec.md

 ## How the Chain Works

 `impacket-dcomexec` connects to the target via DCOM using the MMC20 Application object.
-The command is executed by a child process of the MMC20 COM server running as SYSTEM.
-That process resolves the UNC path `\\192.168.1.218\share\curnxc1.exe` over SMB, fetches and executes the binary directly from the UNC path without persisting it to local disk.
+In this test, the observed process tree showed `cmd.exe` launched via the MMC20 COM object (visible in Sysmon EID 1 as `ParentImage: C:\Windows\System32\cmd.exe`), which resolved and executed the UNC-hosted binary.
 The binary:

 1. Runs from the network path — never touches the target filesystem
 2. Opens an LSASS handle via `NtOpenProcess`